 Location: Epulu, Okapi Wildlife Reserve (OWR), Democratic Republic of Congo

-• Ensure all purchasing and procurement for the OWR comply with Standard Operating Procedures and WCS Policies
+• Ensure all purchasing and procurement for the OWR comply with Standard Operating Procedures and Policies (WCS and donors)

-• Establish and supervise the implementation of management and inventory systems for equipment and consumables (food and fuel)
+• Supervise quarterly procurement plans, and the implementation of management and inventory systems for stores of equipment and consumables (food, spare parts, office supplies and fuel)

 • Supervise all construction projects

 • Develop and put in place a system of waste management – starting with the reserve waste and eventually moving to the different villages through the reserve (piloting systems with Epulu)

 • Coordinate and approve all transportation, movements and use of fleet by OWR personnel, partners and visitors, in accordance with security protocols

 • Oversee maintenance and management of the airstrip, roads and access points and all other infrastructure

 • Oversee the maintenance and management of all vehicles and generators, and supervise the OWR garage to ensure that it functions as an appropriate workshop to service and maintain all vehicles, generators, and other mechanical and electrical equipment

 • Ensure the adequate supply of drinking and other water at the OWR HQ, the accommodation areas, and Forward Operating Bases (FOBs) and patrol posts